trailofbits/polyfile/README.md

 ```
 usage: polyfile [-h] [--filetype FILETYPE] [--list] [--html HTML]
-                [--try-all-offsets] [--only-match] [--debug] [--quiet]
+                [--only-match-mime] [--only-match] [--require-match]
+                [--max-matches MAX_MATCHES] [--debug] [--trace] [--debugger]
-                [--version] [-dumpversion]
+                [--quiet] [--version] [-dumpversion]
                 [FILE]

 A utility to recursively map the structure of a file.

 positional arguments:
-  FILE                  The file to analyze; pass '-' or omit to read from
+  FILE                  the file to analyze; pass '-' or omit to read from
                         STDIN

 optional arguments:
   -h, --help            show this help message and exit
   --filetype FILETYPE, -f FILETYPE
-                        Explicitly match against the given filetype (default
+                        explicitly match against the given filetype or
-                        is to match against all filetypes)
+                        filetype wildcard (default is to match against all
+                        filetypes)
   --list, -l            list the supported filetypes (for the `--filetype`
                         argument) and exit
-  --html HTML, -t HTML  Path to write an interactive HTML file for exploring
+  --html HTML, -t HTML  path to write an interactive HTML file for exploring
                         the PDF
-  --try-all-offsets, -a
-                        Search for a file match at every possible offset; this
-                        can be very slow for larger files
+  --only-match-mime, -I
+                        just print out the matching MIME types for the file,
+                        one on each line
-  --only-match, -m      Do not attempt to parse known filetypes; only match
+  --only-match, -m      do not attempt to parse known filetypes; only match
                         against file magic
+  --require-match       if no matches are found, exit with code 127
+  --max-matches MAX_MATCHES
+                        stop scanning after having found this many matches
-  --debug, -d           Print debug information
+  --debug, -d           print debug information
+  --trace, -dd          print extra verbose debug information
+  --debugger, -db       drop into an interactive debugger for libmagic file
+                        definition matching
-  --quiet, -q           Suppress all log output (overrides --debug)
+  --quiet, -q           suppress all log output (overrides --debug)
-  --version, -v         Print PolyFile's version information to STDERR
+  --version, -v         print PolyFile's version information to STDERR
-  -dumpversion          Print PolyFile's raw version information to STDOUT and
+  -dumpversion          print PolyFile's raw version information to STDOUT and
                         exit
 ```